Ari Chambers

-Ari Chambers (born March 14, 1991), is a multimedia journalist, host, and advocate for women's sports and culture.
-She is a Forbes 30 Under 30 honoree and the founder of Bleacher Reports HighlightHER which launched in 2019.
-Currently, Chambers is a women's sports commentator across ESPN’s linear and digital platforms and sports culture talent for Andscape.
+Arielle Chambers (born March 14, 1991) is an American sports journalist and commentator who works for ESPN.

 Early life and education

 Originally from Raleigh, North Carolina, Chambers is a graduate of the University of Oxford (UK) and North Carolina State University (NC), where she studied New Communication Media and English.
 After graduating, she worked in in-game entertainment across major sports leagues, including the NBA, NHL, and WNBA.
 During this time, she noticed the disparity in the visibility of women's sports coverage.
 She began conducting interviews and sharing them online to her social platforms to address this gap.

 Career

-As founder of HighlightHER, one of the first media platforms dedicated to women's sports, Chambers delivered a blend of news, highlights, user-generated content, and engaging interviews with female athletes such as Tierra Ruffin-Pratt, Venus and Serena Williams, Sylvia Fowles, and more.
+Chambers launched HighlightHER for Bleacher Report 2019.
+As founder of HighlightHER, one of the first media platforms dedicated to women's sports, she delivered a blend of news, highlights, user-generated content, and interviews with athletes such as Tierra Ruffin-Pratt, Venus and Serena Williams, Sylvia Fowles, and more.

-Chambers is based in New York City and is a host and reporter for ESPN and Andscape, where she covers women's sports.
-Notable recent stories include Olympic coverage for the 2024 Summer Olympics, in which she highlighted U.S. women's sports stars like Jordan Chiles, Simone Biles and Sha'Carri Richardson.
+She then joined ESPN as a New York City–based host and reporter across its linear and digital platforms including the website Andscape, where she covers women's sports.
+Notable stories include Olympic coverage for the 2024 Summer Olympics, in which she highlighted stars such as Jordan Chiles, Simone Biles, and Sha'Carri Richardson.

 Chambers works to promote gender equality in sports media and address the visibility gap between male sports coverage and female sports coverage through her interviews like “All on the Table,” a series where female athletes have unfiltered conversations about their experience in sports and life.
 In 2017, she coined the phrase "The WNBA is so important," which became the centerpiece of Twitter Sports' WNBA 25th Anniversary campaign.

 Chambers has received numerous accolades for her work in the sports industry including: